demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 ---
 layout: layouts/cms/event.html
 type: event
-title: "2025  - Scroll down for theme, when & where "
+title: "2025  - If on Phones, press this box.
+If on Computer, scroll down for theme, when & where "
 subtitle: "Storytelling - All WELCOME "
 date: 2025-11-08T02:41:54.447Z
 location: '{"type":"Point","coordinates":[138.6588014,-34.9317155]}'